religiosa1/tgnotifier/README.md

 as described in [docs](https://core.telegram.org/bots/api#formatting-options) for example all of the following symbols must be escaped with a '\\' character:
 `` _*[]()~`>#+-=|{}.! ``

+`recipients` field in the request payload allows to override the default recipient list provided in the config.
+If default recipients list is not provided in the config, then `recipients` field in the payload is required, and attempts to provide a payload without it or with an empty array will result in 400 error.

+Empty recipient array in the payload will always lead to 400 error.

 #### Healthcheck request